Joy-of-Coding/ReactJam_Fall_2024/README.md

 # ReactJam Dungeon Crawler

-A minimalist dungeon crawler game developed for ReactJam (9/27/24 - 10/06/24).
+A minimalist retro dungeon crawler game developed for ReactJam using React + TypeScript + Vite.

 ## Development Schedule

 - Start: 9/27/24
 - End: 10/06/24

-## Theme: Less is More, Minimalism
+## Theme: Less is More, Minimalism Retro

 Combine your Life Task with the fun of dungeon crawling to accomplish more in Life!
 The game centers around a TO-DO List input by the player, combining real-life task completion with dungeon exploration.
-- 3 daily tasks, set by the Player, open access to the Dungeon for that day.
+- 3 daily tasks, set by the Player, open access to the Dungeon.
-- Completion of 15 tasks within the Week triggers a Player defined reward and 2X Experience reward in Dungeon play.
+- 5 levels of edge-of-your-seat non-stop action to break away from the mundane day to day life!
+- A riveting story as we follow the adventurers of our intrepid champion, George,
+    - Watch as he battles the forces of Ultimate Evil to save his friend, Bessie
+    - Help to George to battle and overcome great Odds to complete his Life Quest
+    - Get life stuff done and help save the world, that's a darn combination!

 - Happy Life and Happy Crawling!

 ## Core Mechanics

 # TO-DO List
 - Player inputs 3 daily real-life tasks
-- Player inputs reward for completion of 15+ real-life tasks
+- Complete tasks and check them off of the list
 - Completing real-life tasks unlocks Daily dungeon access

 ### Dungeon Structure